gstlearn/gstlearn/README.md

 ## How to cite

-Please, use this to cite us in any publication or results for which **gstlearn** has been used:
+When using the *gstlearn* C++ Library, please, use this to cite us in any publication or results for which **gstlearn** has been used:

 ```
 --------------------------------------------------